erionc/langid/README.md

 * This approach to solving the language identification task is limited by the languages that are supported in the training dataset.

+## Libraries for language identification

+Today there are various libraries in high-level programming languages like Python that can be easily used for language identification with just a few lines of code.
+They offer functions that implement large models trained with huge amounts of texts, supporting hundreds of natural languages.
+An example is LangID that has been trained on 1629 natural languages [7].
+The biggest issue with language identification task remains the support of low-resource or underrepresented languages.

 ## References

 [1] https://www.kaggle.com/datasets/basilb2s/language-detection